DotNetAnalyzers/AspNetCoreAnalyzers/README.md

 ## Installation

-AspNetCoreAnalyzers can be installed using [Paket](https://fsprojects.github.io/Paket/) or the NuGet command line or the NuGet Package Manager in Visual Studio 2015.
+AspNetCoreAnalyzers can be installed using [Paket](https://fsprojects.github.io/Paket/) or the NuGet command line or the NuGet Package Manager in Visual Studio.

 **Install using the command line:**